GigameshGarages/SageNet/README.md

 - If the stream period ended and it was not previously stopped by any party, the payee is entitled to withdraw all the deposited funds.

 # Components
+- Money Streaming Consumption Tokens
-- Money Streaming Timer Tokens
+- Money Streaming Convergence Tokens
 - Money Streaming Strategy Vaults
 - Money Streaming Yeild Farming
 - Money Streaming Indexed Oracles